-We are a Title I school in which all students qualify for free/reduced lunch.
-This is one indicator that students may lack the necessary support structures in the home environment.
-Many of these students have also been exposed to trauma, which has an impact on the ability to learn behavior and build relationships at school.
-The district provides intervention services to address students below grade-level.
-We are also attempting to improve Tier I instruction in the classroom by updating curricular materials to provide teachers with the resources needed in the classroom.
+Our district provides intervention services to address students below grade-level in math and reading.
+We are also attempting to improve Tier I instruction, in the classroom, by updating curricular materials to provide teachers with the resources needed in the classroom.
 Each year, we analyze data and look for ways to improve both classroom instruction and intervention programs.

-Our student population is very diverse with approximately 30% of our students coming from homes where English is not the spoken language.
-As a result, we provide additional support for these students with two EL teachers in our building.
-In addition, approximately 10% of staff have received their EL endorsement through a local university.
-Furthermore, we analyze data on a yearly basis to determine the effectiveness of our EL instruction.
+Our student population is very diverse, with approximately 30% of our students coming from homes where English is not the spoken language.
+As a result, we provide support for these students with 2.5 English Language (EL) teachers in the building.
+In addition, approximately 10% of our staff have received their EL Endorsement through local universities.
+Furthermore, we analyze data on a yearly basis to determine the effectiveness of our EL curriculum and instruction.

-Due to high levels of poverty in our district, the pandemic has had a greater impact on our families.
-As a result, our schools have added additional social and emotional support through a program called Second Step to assist students and their families in a holistic approach to social-emotional learning.
+Due to the high level of poverty in our district, the pandemic has had a greater impact on our families related to mental health.
+To support this, our school has added additional social and emotional support through a program called Second Step, to assist students and their families in a holistic approach to social-emotional learning.